-Churches Fire will respond to any reported faults or failures in the same day as they are reported, giving peace of mind that your premises is protected as much as possible.
+Churches Fire & Security will respond to any reported faults or failures in the same day as they are reported, giving peace of mind that your premises is protected as much as possible.

 If there is any delay in the reporting of a failure and the fault-fixing, it is recommended that other security measures are put in place, such as key entry.

-As experts in security, you can count on Churches Fire to provide Access Control for your organisation.
+As experts in security, you can count on Churches Fire & Security to provide Access Control for your organisation.

 Contact us today to discuss your individual requirements.